Evaluation of Test-Time Adaptation Under Computational Time Constraints: Methodology

-Note that all existing TTA methods can be modeled under this framework.
-For example, TENT~\cite{tent} adapts network parameters to minimize entropy with $\alpha=0$, while leaving inputs unchanged, \ie $\hat{x}_t = x_t$ and $\theta_{t+1} = \hat{\theta}_t$.
-DDA~\cite{dda} adapts inputs via a diffusion process while preserving network parameters with $\alpha=1$, \ie $\hat{x}_t = \hat{x}_t$ and $\theta_{t+1} = {\theta}_t$.
-CoTTA~\cite{cotta} applies knowledge distillation, and updates network parameters with an exponential moving average, \ie setting $0<\alpha<1$.
+Note that all existing TTA methods can be modeled using this framework.
+For example, TENT~\cite{tent} adapts network parameters to minimize entropy with $\alpha=0$, while leaving inputs unchanged, \emph{i.e.} $\hat{x}_t = x_t$ and $\theta_{t+1} = \hat{\theta}_t$.
+DDA~\cite{dda} adapts inputs via a diffusion process while preserving network parameters with $\alpha=1$, \emph{i.e.} $\hat{x}_t = \hat{x}_t$ and $\theta_{t+1} = {\theta}_t$.
+CoTTA~\cite{cotta} applies knowledge distillation, and updates network parameters with an exponential moving average, \emph{i.e.} setting $0<\alpha<1$.

-\textbf{Shortcomings of the Offline TTA protocol.} In the offline protocol, the performance of a TTA method $g$ is measured by comparing the ground truth labels $y_t$ with the predictions after adaptation $\hat y_t$.
-An evaluation based only on this measure implicitly assumes that the stream is not constant speed but rather waits for $g$ to adapt to $x_t$ ~(\ref{adapt}) before revealing the next batch $x_{t+1}$~(\ref{reveal}).
+\textbf{Shortcomings of the Current TTA protocol.} In the current protocol, the performance of a TTA method $g$ is measured by comparing the ground truth labels $y_t$ with the predictions after adaptation $\hat y_t$.
+An evaluation based only on this measure implicitly assumes that the stream is not constant speed, but rather waits for $g$ to adapt to $x_t$ ~(\ref{adapt}) before revealing the next batch $x_{t+1}$~(\ref{reveal}).
 Figure~\ref{fig:pipeline} provides an illustration of this situation.
 This assumption results in the offline protocol favoring slower TTA methods, as the method's performance is agnostic to its inference speed.
 However, in practical applications where the test data arrives at a constant speed, the offline protocol is not suitable for assessing a method's performance.
 Next, we propose a remedy for this shortcoming.